 For some fixed time $0\leq k\leq T$, the dynamic interior stochastic control problem under habit formation is defined by

 where $\mathcal{A}_k(x)$ denotes the admissible control space starting from time $k$.
 Here, as the conditional variance $\hat{\Sigma}(t)$ is a deterministic function of time, we set $\theta$ as a parameter instead of a state variable.
-We only consider in the present paper that the risk aversion coefficient $p<0$.

 By using the optimality principle and It\^o's formula, we can heuristically obtain the HJB equation as

 with the terminal condition $V(T,x,z,\eta)=0$.